mezzio/mezzio-hal/docs/book/resource-generator.md

 - The PHP class name to represent.
 - A URI to use for the generated resource's self relational link.
 - Alternately, routing information to use with the `LinkGenerator`.
-- A zend-hydrator extractor to use to serialize the object to a representation.
+- A laminas-hydrator extractor to use to serialize the object to a representation.
 - Whether or not the resource is a collection, and, if so, whether pagination is handled as a path parameter or a query string argument, the name of the parameter, etc.

-All metadata types inherit from `Zend\Expressive\Hal\Metadata\AbstractMetadata`, which defines a single method, `getClass()`, for retrieving the name of the PHP class to represent; all metadata are expected to inherit from this class.
+All metadata types inherit from `Mezzio\Hal\Metadata\AbstractMetadata`, which defines a single method, `getClass()`, for retrieving the name of the PHP class to represent; all metadata are expected to inherit from this class.

 The component also provides four concrete metadata types, requiring the following information:

-- `Zend\Expressive\Hal\Metadata\RouteBasedCollectionMetadata`:
+- `Mezzio\Hal\Metadata\RouteBasedCollectionMetadata`:
     - string `$class`
     - string `$collectionRelation`
     - string `$route`